A scrotal mass is a lump or bulge that can be felt in the scrotum. The scrotum is the sac that contains the testicles.

 Most conditions that cause scrotal masses can be easily treated.
 Even testicular cancer has a high cure rate if found and treated early.

-Have your health care provider examine any scrotal growth as soon as possible.
+Have your provider examine any scrotal growth as soon as possible.

 Complications depend on the cause of the scrotal mass.

 Call your provider if you find a lump or bulge in your scrotum.
 Any new growth in the testicle or scrotum needs to be checked by your provider to determine if it may be testicular cancer.

 You can prevent scrotal masses caused by sexually transmitted diseases by practicing safe sex.